-If you're looking to broaden your horizons beyond American fare this year, serve up a Thanksgiving dinner spread with flavors from all over the globe.
-Don't worry, the classic turkey and green bean casserole are still featured—we just gave them an international upgrade by seasoning with global herbs and spices.
+If you're looking to broaden your horizons beyond American fare this year, serve a Thanksgiving dinner spread with flavors from all over the globe.
+This handy menu still includes the classic turkey and green bean casserole, but we gave them an international upgrade by seasoning with global herbs and spices.
+These global Thanksgiving dishes, main dish, and dessert will give your taste buds a treat even classic Thanksgiving recipes can't beat.

 Acorn squash always has a place at our table, but this year we're mixing it up with Indian-inspired flavors.
-Use garam masala, a spice blend common in Indian and South Asian cuisine, to add a spicy kick to tender, oven-roasted acorn squash.
+Use garam masala, a spice blend common in Indian and South Asian cuisine, to add a spicy kick to tender oven-roasted acorn squash.
 Add a few cups of torn mustard greens to welcome guests to the table with warm Asian flavors, and serve with a vinaigrette made from pomegranate juice, red wine vinegar, and honey.
+This tasty recipe will fit right in with your other international Thanksgiving side dishes!

 Flavor-Boosting Tip: Just before serving, sprinkle the salad with fresh pomegranate seeds.
-Not only do they add an extra burst of juiciness, but the combination of greens and bright red seeds will also make your salad look more festive.
+Not only do they add an extra burst of juiciness, but the bright red seeds combined with the greens will make your salad look festive.

 Get the recipe: Warm Indian-Spiced Acorn Squash Salad

 Once the flavors of South Asia have been cleared from your table, it's time to travel to Europe.
 This gorgeous layered cauliflower gratin combines French and Swiss flavors into one delectable veggie dish.
-Season cauliflower and purple potatoes with herbs de Provence for a taste of French cuisine, then top with bread crumbs and gooey Gruyere cheese.
+Season cauliflower and purple potatoes with herbs de Provence for a taste of French cuisine, then top with bread crumbs and gooey Gruyère cheese.
+This global Thanksgiving side dish is sure to be a hit!

 Get the recipe: Cauliflower Gratin

-Green bean casserole is here, but we skipped the mustard and seasoned this tart with gochujang, a spicy Korean chili paste, instead.
+Green bean casserole is here, but we updated the recipe and seasoned this tart with gochujang, a spicy Korean chili paste.
 Start with a refrigerated piecrust to make the prep easier, then fill with eggs, crispy bacon, and lots of green beans.
-Instead of french fried onions, sprinkle white and black sesame seeds to hint at the Korean flavors hidden in every bite.
+Instead of french-fried onions, sprinkle white and black sesame seeds to hint at the Korean flavors hidden in every bite.
+This global Thanksgiving side dish will be another tasty stop on your international Thanksgiving dinner tour!

 Get the recipe: Sesame Green Bean Tart